AbishekBasnet/Loginapp/README.md

 # React + Vite
-I took a help from chatgpt to find error and taking help in other things liks css
+I took a help from chatgpt for finding error, taking help in other things liks css etc.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.